yarkhinephyo/15-445-database-systems-notes/08 - Tree Indexes.md

 DBMS can use the B+Tree if query provides any attributes of the search key in the tree.
 For example if query is `a=5 and b=3` but there is only `b` in the index, it can still be used to narrow down the search.

-This is unlike a <u>Hash Index</u> which requires all attributes to match the search key.
+This is unlike a <ins>Hash Index</ins> which requires all attributes to match the search key.

 **Tuning B+Tree**

-<u>Node size</u> - Larger node sizes for slower storage devices (Can be more than a page).
+<ins>Node size</ins> - Larger node sizes for slower storage devices (Can be more than a page).

-<u>Merge threshold</u> - Delaying a merge operation may reduce the amount of reorganization.
+<ins>Merge threshold</ins> - Delaying a merge operation may reduce the amount of reorganization.
 May be better to let underflows exist and periodically rebuild the tree.

 **Variable length keys**